-Wisconsin town rejoices after missing teen found alive
+Wisconsin girl missing since parents’ October deaths found

 He was right.

-The Star Tribune reported Town of Gordon resident Kristin Kasinskas heard a knock on her door Thursday afternoon.
-It was her neighbor, who had been out walking her dog, with Jayme alongside.
+The Star Tribune reported that Town of Gordon resident Kristin Kasinskas heard a knock on her door Thursday afternoon.
+It was her neighbor, who had been out walking her dog when Jayme approached her asking for help.
+The woman, who declined to be identified, said she was pretty sure who the girl was, but any doubt was erased when Jayme gave her name.

-In the 20 minutes Jayme was in their home, Kasinskas and her husband, Peter, tried to make her feel more comfortable, they said.
+During the 20 minutes Jayme was in their home, Kasinskas and her husband, Peter, tried to make her feel more comfortable, they said.
 They offered her water and food, but she declined both.
 Jayme was quiet, her emotions “pretty flat,” Peter Kasinskas said.

 Jayme told the couple she didn’t know where she was or anything about Gordon.
-From what she told them, they believe she was there for most of her disappearance.
+From what she told them, they believed she was there for most of her disappearance.

-Gordon lies about 40 miles south of Lake Superior and about 65 miles north of Barron, Jayme’s hometown.
-The town is home to about 645 people in a heavily forested region where logging is the top industry.
+Gordon is about 40 miles (64.4 kilometers) south of Lake Superior and about 65 miles (104.6 kilometers) north of Barron, Jayme’s hometown.
+Gordon is home to about 645 people in a heavily forested region where logging is the top industry.

 The Douglas County Sheriff’s Office confirmed on its website that Jayme was found in the town at 4:43 p.m.
 Thursday, and that a suspect was taken into custody 11 minutes later.
-The Associated Press couldn’t confirm the Kasinskases’ account; the sheriff’s office’s non-emergency line rang unanswered Thursday night and Sheriff Thomas Dalbec didn’t respond to an email.
+The Associated Press couldn’t confirm the Kasinskases’ account; the sheriff’s office’s non-emergency line rang unanswered Thursday night, and Sheriff Thomas Dalbec didn’t respond to an email.

 Sue Allard, Jayme’s aunt, told the Star Tribune that she could barely express her joy after learning the news Thursday night.